 1965: First series to star a Black actor

-British imports on American television are not hard to come by in the present day, but the espionage show “The Avengers” was the first British show to air in a U.S. primetime slot.
-The show aired on ITV in the U.K., but the ABC network paid a considerable sum of $2 million in 1966 to air the show in the States.
-Nowadays, shows like “Sherlock” and “Downton Abbey” have found equal success in America.
+British imports on American television are not hard to come by today, but the espionage show "The Avengers" was the first to air in a U.S. primetime slot.
+The show aired on ITV in the U.K., but the ABC network paid a considerable sum of $2 million in 1966 to air the show in the U.S. Nowadays, shows like "Sherlock" and "Downton Abbey" have found equal success in America.

 1967: First televised Super Bowl